angular/angular/aio/content/guide/template-syntax.md

 </table>

-</div>With this broad view in mind, you're ready to look at binding types in detail.
+With this broad view in mind, you're ready to look at binding types in detail.
 <a href="#toc">back to top</a>
 <div class='l-hr'>